frasten/wordpresscom-popular-posts/readme.txt

 below.

-= I added %post_thumbnail% in the format, but don't see any image. =
+= I added %post_thumbnail% in the format, but I don't see any image. =

 The thumbnail function is only compatible with WordPress 2.9+, please check your WP version.
 Furthermore, try to disable and re-enable the widget's cache